 4. Promote Collaboration and Teamwork

 Promoting a sense of teamwork among the members of the workforce is another important characteristic of good work culture.
-It should help to develop a deep emotional connection between the employees and the organization.

-Every member of the workforce should feel like being an equally important part of an extended family.
 This will motivate them to improve their performance and make an even greater contribution to business growth and success.

 5. Assure Professional Stability

-Every employee within an organization seeks some assurance about having a stable career.
-Work culture that fulfils this basic need of employees helps boost their engagement levels and improve their overall job satisfaction.
+A work culture that fulfills this basic need of employees helps boost their engagement levels and improve their overall job satisfaction.

-Hence. it is important for organizations to base their workplace culture on growth-oriented corporate values.
-This paves way for consistent career growth and hence guarantees career stability for the employees.
+This paves the way for consistent career growth and hence guarantees career stability for the employees.

 6. Walk the Talk